Locations

 In selecting a location, appearance is only a part of the determination.
 Other factors are:

-Do not waste time on places you cannot get.
-This applies to locations you cannot afford.
-Not everyone is going to let you shoot on their property for free.
+Do not waste time on places that won’t grant permission or that you cannot afford.
+Not everyone is going to let you shoot on their property for free. - Existing Light

 How does the sun affect your location?
-Can the windows be blacked-out for “night” scenes to be shot during the day?
-Is it in a canyon that only gets a few hours of sun each day?
+Can the windows be blacked out for “night” scenes to be shot during the day?
+Is it in a canyon that only gets a few hours of sun each day? - Sound

-Exterior parking spaces, road conditions (can the cast and crew actually get to the location?), interior elevators.
+Does the location have exterior parking spaces?
+What are the road conditions (can the cast and crew get to the location?)?
+Are there interior elevators? - Restrictions

 How “student-proof ” is your location?
 Are there fragile objects too valuable to replace?
-What about carpeting, woodwork and artwork?
-No matter how careful you are, there will be damage – count on it.
+What about carpeting, woodwork, and artwork? - Neighbors

-If your scene involves stopping traffic, blocking streets, working late at night or creating an inconvenience in some way you need to make sure the neighbors are agreeable – in advance.
+If your scene involves stopping traffic, blocking streets, working late at night, or creating an inconvenience in some way, you need to make sure the neighbors are agreeable – in advance. - Comfort and Safety

 You should always have choices in case there is a problem with a particular location.